-- In addition to our standard tuition and fees of $23,050 for the 2019-2020 school year*, our housing fees of $1,000 per month, you will be responsible for ESOL classes (if needed), your own spending money, athletic participation fees, visa fees, as well as travel expenses to and from Boulder, Colorado.
+- In addition to our standard tuition and fees of $32,275 for the 2022-2023 school year*, additional costs include: housing fees of $1,500 per month (if applicable), ESOL classes (if needed), your own spending money (recommended $200+ per month), athletic participation fees, visa fees, as well as travel expenses to and from Boulder, Colorado.

 - Acceptance to the program will not be granted until housing has been secured.

-- Our Host Families are not responsible for providing housing for parents who are visiting or any other guests of the international students during the course of their exchange.
+- Our Host Families are not responsible for providing housing for parents who are visiting or any other guests of the international students during the course of their enrollment at SMWS.

 International Students and College Advising: